IMASNAKE/Project-1-PRWR623-Turning-In-Blackboard-Assignments/Documentation/overview.md

 File Explorer: It is the built-in file management application in Windows used to view, organize, and manage files, folders, and drives on a computer This is where blackboard takes you when you are trying to upload a file.
 We will be mostly focused on the downloads folder as this is where most of the documents you are going to submit will be.

+Upload: To upload a file simply means sending a digital copy of a file from your personal device to a server where it is then stored and can be viewed.
+This is how you are sending your assignments to your professor.